symlex/symlex/README.md

 "The best code is no code.
 Where there is no code, there are no bugs.
 No API to learn.
 No awkward UI.
 The best refactors are deletions." -- [Eric Elliott](https://twitter.com/_ericelliott/status/671970774958272512)

-Here is a benchmark, comparing the response times of Symlex and Symfony REST Edition for a simple GET request (Ubuntu 16.04 LTS with PHP 7.1 FPM and nginx; all optimizations on):
+Here is a benchmark, comparing the response time of Symlex and Symfony REST Edition for a simple GET request (Ubuntu 16.04 LTS with PHP 7.1 FPM and nginx; all optimizations on):

 ![PHP frameworks: REST routing overhead](https://lastzero.net/wp-content/uploads/2017/02/symlex_vs_symfony_rest_edition.png)